 Language and Population Questions

 There are two predominant languages spoken in Belgium.
 The northern half of the country tends to be associated with Dutch and Flemish while the southern regions mainly speak French.
-In the same respect, Flanders houses just under 60 per cent of the Belgian population.
+In the same respect, Flanders houses just under 60 percent of the Belgian population.
 This is in direct contrast to the southern province of Wallonia.
-Only approximately eleven per cent of the population calls Wallonia home.
-These facts are important to recognise, as everyone arriving here has different desires in terms of living arrangements as well as language requirements.
+Only approximately eleven percent of the population calls Wallonia home.
+These facts are important to recognize, as everyone arriving here has different desires in terms of living arrangements as well as language requirements.

 The Cost of Living

 Those who plan on moving to Belgium should always take the cost of living into account.
 In fact, Belgium is known as offering one of the highest standards of living within the European Union.
 However, this is also associated with a higher cost of living when compared to other countries such as Spain.
 The main benefit in regards to those arriving from the United Kingdom is that depending upon predominant exchange rates, they could benefit when converting pounds into euros.